ioccc-src/winner/faq.md

 Are there any other rules?
 You tell us!

+NOTE about the above rules: the Makefile default assumes `cc` which might be a gcc-based compiler, or a clang-based compiler, or some other compiler.
+Only by forcing `CC=clang` or `CC=gcc` will one invoke a specific compiler to, say, enable or disable additional warnings or flags.
+Even so different versions or compilers might do different things, have different defects or other issues.

 ## Q: How come some entries have code that is incongruent with what the author(s) wrote about the entry?

 It is very likely in this case that the code was fixed to work for modern